Rust405/tarsb-kanteen/Known Issues.md

 10. Fixed 10 minutes pre-order reminder (Unable to implement custom timings within deadline.)

 11. Unlikely case, if pre-order is completed before pickup timestamp, then reminder is not deleted (Ignored, unlikely case to occur, minimal impact on experience.)

+12. Currently no code to remove stale/unregistered FCM tokens.